Transfer Credit Course Review

-The Office of the University Registrar will review all requests for transfer credit evaluation for undergraduate students to ensure that the student and course meet minimum requirements (e.g., student is in good academic standing, course was/will be taken at an accredited institution).
+The Office of the University Registrar will review all requests for transfer credit evaluation for undergraduate students to ensure that the student and course meet minimum requirements (e.g., student is in good academic standing, course was/will be taken at a regionally accredited institution).
 If the minimum requirements are not met, the Office of the University Registrar will notify the student.
 Otherwise, the course information will be reviewed for course equivalency.

 Typically, evaluators at Vanderbilt are looking for the following information about the course:

 - A course description/overview (usually a few paragraphs in length)

 - Course contact hours

 - Course timeline

 - The assessment information (e.g., exams, homework, participation points, how much weight each assignment is worth toward the overall grade)

 Evaluators will determine the course equivalency at Vanderbilt, along with the number of credit hours to be awarded.
 For non-equivalent coursework (see below), evaluators can also determine how a course will count toward degree requirements.